How OCR tech can drive value for accountants and bookkeepers

-Optical Character Recognition (OCR) technology is used to convert scanned or photographed images of paper documents and PDF files, into machine-encoded data.
-It may not garner headlines in the same way as some of the more fashionable tech trends, yet it’s helped to drive considerable social change and innovation in business over the years.
+It may not generate as many headlines as some tech trends, yet it’s helped to drive considerable social change and innovation in business over the years.
 So how has it developed and what significance does it hold for organisations today?

 OCR through the ages